-It was really hard to narrow down the pictures to just 10 that best represent what we saw this week.
-Mostly because during the first half of the week we saw as many as 10 different sites in one day.
+It was tough to narrow down the pictures to just ten that best represent what we saw this week.
+Mostly because during the first half of the week we saw as many as ten different sites in one day.

-Ordinarily we go out and explore just one place each day–two is usually tops.
+Ordinarily, we go out and explore just one place each day–two usually top.
 But being in my childhood region of the Comox Valley made me want to see so much more.
-I wanted to see if my childhood homes still looked the same, if my schools had changed, if my favorite beaches were still as beautiful as I remembered, and I wanted to share each and every spot with my family.
+I wanted to see if my childhood homes still looked the same, if my schools had changed, if my favorite beaches were still as beautiful as I remembered, and I wanted to share every spot with my family.

 That is it there in the picture above.
 It is essentially a small strip of land with a beach on each side.
-The beach on the outside of the strip of land was my favorite beach to swim at as a child.
-The water there gets deep really fast.
+The beach on the outside of the piece of land was my favorite beach to swim at as a child.
+The water there gets deep fast.

-I ended up going out to the Goose Spit several times during our three full days in the Comox Valley as it has a good running path down to it.
+I ended up going out to the Goose Spit several times during our three full days in the Comox Valley as it has an excellent running path down to it.

-Now there are signs on either side of the bridge that say, “Do not jump from bridge,” so I am guessing my friends and I were not the only ones to jump off this bridge in the summer time.
-I swear those signs were not there all those years ago or I never would have done it–I said I was a wee bit of a daredevil not a rebel.
-And I also want to let you know that my 43 year old self thinks that my 16 year old self lacked common sense.
+Now there are signs on either side of the bridge that says, “Do not jump from bridge,” so I guess my friends and I were not the only ones to jump off this bridge in the summer time.
+I swear those signs were not there all those years ago or I would never have done it–I said I was a wee bit of a daredevil, not a rebel.
+And I also want to let you know that my 43-year-old self-thinks that my 16-year-old self-lacked common sense.
 No way would I consider jumping off it now nor would I let my kids!

 I also took my family to many a bakery in the area including the Cumberland Village Bakery pictured above.
-Freshly made baked goods is the number one food I miss in Indiana.
-Perhaps other Indiana towns have good bakeries but ours does not, although it does have a good fresh doughnut shop.
+Freshly made baked goods are the number one food I miss in Indiana.
+Perhaps other Indiana towns have good bakeries, but ours does not, although it does have a good fresh doughnut shop.

 Something I had completely forgotten about my hometown is that the Snowbirds practice there.
-Several times during the week we were treated to our own air show.
-I tried to get a picture of them in formation in the air but they move really quick so in every shot they are either blurry or look like tiny birds.
+Several times during the week we were treated to an air show.
+I tried to get a picture of them in formation in the air but they move quick so in every shot they are either blurry or look like tiny birds.

 I LOVED them too!
-They were especially pretty because in April they are at their height as far as water flow goes.
+They were especially lovely because in April they are at their height as far as water flow goes.
 The roar of the rushing water was incredible!

 Wednesday we pulled out of Comox Valley and headed back to Nanaimo to spend one more night with my sister and her family before leaving Vancouver Island for Vancouver.

-She treated us to an early Easter dinner complete with a 3 layer Easter cake full of chocolate eggs—yum!
+She treated us to an early Easter dinner complete with a three layer Easter cake full of chocolate eggs—yum!

 Around 9:00 a.m.
 Thursday morning we made our way down to Departure Bay in Nanaimo to catch the ferry to Horseshoe Bay.
 We were planning on catching the 10:30 ferry, but we got to drive right onto the 9:30 one since they had room still.

 This gained us a bit more time in Vancouver.
 We decided to use it to treat the kids to dinner in Gastown at the Old Spaghetti Factory.
-One of our three kids loves Italian and we figured we had allowed the burger loving child to try out several burger chains so it was only fair to let the Italian loving child try out a new to them Italian restaurant in a historical area of Vancouver.
+One of our three children loves Italian, and we figured we had allowed the burger loving child to try out several burger chains, so it was only fair to let the Italian loving child try out a new to them Italian restaurant in a historical area of Vancouver.

-This clock, along with several other sites we saw this week, seemed much smaller than I remembered–but I am guessing that is because I am much bigger than when I last saw them.
+This clock, along with several other sites we saw this week, seemed much smaller than I remembered–but I guess that is because I am much bigger than when I last saw them.

 However, the Stanley Park Seawall walk was not as busy and allowed our family to enjoy the views of Vancouver from afar.

 Pictured above is the Lions Gate Bridge.
 I remember as a child thinking this bridge was HUGE.
 Now that I have seen the Golden Gate Bridge it seems to have shrunk.
-But as I said above a lot of what I saw this week seems to have done the same thing so I am guessing seeing things through adult eyes shrinks things I have only seen with child eyes up until now.
+But as I said above a lot of what I saw this week appears to have done the same thing so I guess seeing things through adult eyes shrinks things I have only seen with child’s eyes up until now.

 And this morning (Saturday) we finished off our week of exploring with a trip to Lynn Valley Suspension Bridge and trail to Twin Falls.